ManukMinasyan/vue-functional-calendar/README.md

 | selectedDaysCount |Number | Get number of days between date range dates
 | opened | | The picker is opened
 | closed | | The picker is closed

-##### Add the ref attribute to the Calendar tab, exposing three methods to switch the month directly
+##### Add the ref attribute to the calendar component and use these methods to do more.
 ````javascript
 For example: <FunctionalCalendar ref="Calendar"></FunctionalCalendar>